Tr1ple-F/Tr1ple-F.github.io/content/posts/binary-tree-indexing.md

 | 13      | 1101   |
 | 14      | 1110   |

-To see the pattern here, let's just look at the index-$1$ subtree:
+Zooming in on the index-$1$ subtree:

 | Decimal | Binary   |
 | ------- | -------- |